health insurance homeopathy

 Possible benefits of supplementary insurance:

-• Coverage of costs for treatments by alternative practitioners.
+• Coverage of alternative practitioner treatments.

 • Reimbursement for homeopathic medicines.